Debugging with SSH

 In order to SSH into a CircleCI build, the username must be one which has access to the project being built!

 If you’re authenticating as the wrong user, you can probably resolve this

 by offering a different SSH key with

 ssh -i.
 See the next section if

 you need a hand figuring out which key is being offered.

-Ensure that you’re offering the correct key to CircleCI
+Ensure the correct key is offered to CircleCI

 If you’ve verified that you can authenticate as the correct user, but you’re still getting “Permission denied” from CircleCI, you may be offering the wrong credentials to us.
 (This can happen for several reasons, depending on your SSH configuration.)